Is OnlyFans Safe? 2026 Privacy, Payment & Risk Review

 OnlyFans adds its own security layer on top.
 This includes Cloudflare for DDoS protection and bot filtering, custom rate-limiting on login attempts to block brute-force attacks, encrypted database storage for sensitive fields like payment info and ID verification documents, and regular third-party security audits.

 The site is GDPR compliant in Europe, CCPA compliant in California, and follows UK data protection law since the parent company is UK-based.
 This means you have legal rights to request your data, delete your account, and force the company to remove your information from their servers.
+To know the step-by-step guide for deleting an account, go through our latest blog on how to delete OnlyFans account.

 One thing OnlyFans does well is incident response.
 When the small 2020 data exposure happened, it affected creator earnings stats, not user data.
 The company disclosed it within days, fixed the vulnerability, and reported to authorities as required.
 No major breach has happened since.